 "Vaccination."
-The injection by a veterinarian or other qualified person of vaccine approved by and administered in accordance with the regulations of the Kentucky Board of Health:
+The injection by a veterinarian or other qualified person of vaccine approved by and administered in accordance with the regulations of the Kentucky Board of Health;

-"Vicious dog" means any individual dog that has attacked or bitten a human or domesticated animal or has been declared by a court to be a vicious dog."
+"Vicious dog" means any individual dog that has without provocation or justification attacked or bitten a human or domesticated animal or has been declared by a court to be a vicious dog."

-SECTION 2.
-CRUELTY TO ANIMALS IN THE SECOND DEGREE -- EXEMPTIONS - OFFENSE INVOLVING EQUINES.
+SECTION 3-CRUELTY TO ANIMALS IN THE SECOND DEGREE -- EXEMPTIONS - OFFENSE INVOLVING EQUINES.
 KRS 525.130